Skip to content

 Spirituality

-I'm a big fan of Alan Watts, an American who was deeply involved in the promotion of Japanese Zen to the world.
+I'm a big fan of Alan Watts, a British who was deeply involved in the promotion of Japanese Zen to the world.
 His videos and writings are frank, witty and hint at the beauty of his thought.

 My worldview aligns most closely with Stoicism, and I am exploring Vipassana and Zen.